VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

 ---

 ##  2. Designated Area of Responsibility
-**King Fahd International Airport (OEMA)** features one primary AIR position.
+**King Fahd International Airport (OEDF)** features two primary AIR position.
 The responsibilities and areas of control for each position are outlined as follows:
 ![Loading](imgs/aor.png#center)

 <p style="text-align: center; font-style: italic;">